-Very easygoing, with minimal need for water and light, this “camel-like” plant knows how to repay those who have shown it patience: after ten to twelve years, small yellow flowers appear as a crown around the tip!
+Very easygoing, with minimal need for water and light, this “camel-like” plant knows how to repay those who have shown it patience.
+Believe it or not, after ten to twelve years, small yellow flowers appear as a crown around the tip!

 Majestic Euphorbia ingens

 Its imposing candelabra-like bearing can grow over 6 ½ feet (2 meters) tall when mature.